html5rocks/updates.html5rocks.com.new/_posts/2015-03-04-push-notifications-on-the-open-web.md

           // to allow the user to enable push
           return;
         }

+        // Keep your server in sync with the latest subscriptionId sendSubscriptionToServer(subscription);

         // Set your UI to show they have subscribed for
         // push messages